JAForbes/sum-type/readme.md

 Create some interfaces for your cases, and annotations to your constructors and your done.
 Type systems like Flow and Typescript will be able to statically analyze the structure of your sum types as long as you aren't generating them dynamically, so you'll get code completion and some free type checks.

 Caution though, we never instantiate our classes, we're just piggy backing on the syntax.
-And there's other syntaxes you can use, includes pojos, named functions, method syntax on objects.
+And there's other syntaxes you can use, including pojos, named functions, method syntax on objects.
 As long as it meets the specification.

 #### Why are you misusing Classes?